Materials-Consortia/optimade-python-tools/docs/getting_started/tutorial_trajectories.md

 Instructions on how to run this script can be found in the accompanying [README.md](https://github.com/JPBergsma/Export_traj_to_mongo/blob/master/README.md) file.
-If you have not restarted since installing MongoDB you still need to start MongoDB with: `systemctl start mongod` You can check whether MongoDB is running you can use: `systemctl status mongod`
+If you have not restarted since installing MongoDB you still need to start MongoDB with: `systemctl start mongod` To check whether MongoDB is running, you can use: `systemctl status mongod`

 ### Validation